sergey-tuzlukov/WeatherLogAndroid/README.md

 <p><b>Third-party resources</b><br/>
 WeatherLog is in fact a client-side app for OpenWeatherMap service.
 So you can use it only if this service is available.<br/>
-Weather log uses these 3rd-party services and libraries:
+WeatherLog uses these 3rd-party services and libraries:
 <ul>
 <li><a href="http://openweathermap.org">OpenWeatherMap API</a></li>
 <li><a href="https://github.com/mcxiaoke/android-volley">Google Volley (github clone)</a></li>